-Making a World of Difference in
+Making a World of Difference in the World’s Problems

 The Department of Mechanical Engineering at Iowa State University is where innovation thrives and the impossible is made possible.
 This is where your passion for problem-solving and hands-on learning can make a real difference in our world.
 Whether you’re helping improve the environment, creating safer automobiles, or advancing medical technologies, and athletic performance, the Department of Mechanical Engineering gives you the tools and talent to blaze your own trail to an amazing career.